Billie Allen: Life and career

 In 1960, Billie Allen portrayed a maid in the Broadway debut of Ira Levin's Critic's Choice.
 Her character "Essie" was the housekeeper of the play's main protagonist, theater critic "Parker Ballantine," played by Henry Fonda, and his wife, portrayed by Georgann Johnson.
 She also appeared in James Baldwin's Blues for Mr. Charlie, a 1964 dramatic play loosely based on the killing of Emmett Till.
 Her last Broadway production as an actress was in A Teaspoon Every Four Hours in 1969.
 A Teaspoon Every Four Hours ran for a record 97 preview performances before closing the day after its official opening night.

 Aside from her breakthrough recurring role in The Phil Silvers Show on CBS during the 1950s, her other television roles included Car 54, Where Are You? on NBC in the early 1960s and Law & Order during the 1990s.
 Allen's film credits included Black Like Me in 1964, The Wiz in 1978, and Losing Ground in 1982.

 In 1973, Allen joined with actor and founder Garland Lee Thompson, Jr., actor Morgan Freeman and journalist Clayton Riley to establish the Frank Silvera Writers Workshop, located in Harlem, as a tribute to its namesake, Frank Silvera, a character actor, theater director and acting teacher.
 Notable students of the Frank Silvera Writers Workshop have included award-winning playwrights Charles Fuller, Ntozake Shange and Samm-Art Williams.
 By the early 1980s, Allen was established as an impeccable director, directing such edgy and provocative productions as Kathleen Collins's play The Brothers in 1982, Anna Deavere Smith's Aye, Aye, Aye, I'm Integrated in 1984, and the musical Miss Ethel Waters.
-On the small side, she appeared in the opening sketch for Eddie Murphy Raw (1987).
+On the small side, Allen appeared in the opening sketch for Eddie Murphy Raw (1987).

 Allen received a Lucille Lortel Awards nomination in 2006 for directing Funnyhouse of a Negro, a ground-breaking one-act play by Adrienne Kennedy, in 2006.
 Allen had originated the role of the lead character "Sarah" during the play's debut in 1964.